 Some students apply to study at a college while suspended from university.
 This may help refine your academic skills, but you cannot earn credit towards your UofT degree while on suspension.
 In most cases, other universities will refuse to register you in courses while you are on suspension.
 We strongly recommend that you take this time to reflect upon the factors that led to your suspension and to meet with an Academic & Learning Strategist to create an action plan to improve your academic standing upon your return to your studies at UTSC.

 How can I change my degree?
 For example, I want to complete an Honours Bachelor of Science, but I’m currently enrolled in the Honours Bachelor of Arts.

 You can request a "Degree POSt Change" through the "eService Portal" on the Registrar's website.
-To use this service, you need a valid UTOR ID.
-You can request your ID on the UTORID management site.
-All communication regarding your request will be sent to your UTOR mail account.
+To use this service, you need a valid UTORid.

 If you want to confirm you have met all of the requirements for your program(s) and degree, the first place you should check is Degree Explorer.
-Use your student number and ACORN PIN # to log in.
-For more information on how to obtain a degree and program assessment, review the Degree Explorer instruction.
+Use your student number or UTORid to log in.
+For more information on how to obtain a degree and program assessment, review the Degree Explorer instructions.

 If there are any discrepancies or if you have any concerns with the Degree Explorer assessment, you should consult your Program Advisor(s).
 If you have questions about meeting degree requirements (such as questions about electives or meeting the required GPA), you are welcome to speak with staff at the Academic Advising & Career Centre (AA&CC).